xuemulong/miio_tc_demo/README.md

     c.the arduino will update the state of DHT11 every 100s;
     d.the arduino will try to get down the command every 1s;
     e.the arduino will try to check the DHT every 10s to make sure if there is an event occurr.
+6.You can see the process of communicates on the computer if you connect Arduino with computer through UART0.